a7ul/blog/src/pages/react-custom-renderer/index.md

 ### Component

 In the above example: **MyButton**, **Content** and **App** are essentially components that you define.
 A Component can be defined as a class (MyButton) or as a function (Content and App).
 It is basically a declaration of how the UI elements should look and behave.

+With respect to renderers there are two types of react components:

+- **Host Components**: Host components are platform-specific components, such as `<div>` or a `<View>` and they run platform-specific code such as mounting, updates, and unmounting of DOM/Native view.
+They typically begin with lower-case in the case of ReactDom.

+- **Composite Components**: Composite components are user-defined components such as `<MyButton>` or `<Content>` and they behave the same way with all renderers.
+React will calls methods, such as render() and componentDidMount(), on the user-supplied composite components.

 ### Instances